Your Guide to the Perfect Wedding Ring

 1. What am I looking for? (narrowing down your choices)

 Deciding what it is you’re looking for doesn’t mean you have to be a diamond expert in any way, but there are a few details that you need to know about wedding rings before you shop for one.
-This is about visual preference and what catches your eye, which brings us to what needs to be done: Research, research, research
+This is about visual preference and what catches your eye, which brings us to what needs to be done: Research, research, research!

-In this guide, we will explore what different engagement and wedding rings can look like and give you a very good idea of what’s out there in terms of choice.
+In this wedding ring buying guide, we will explore what different engagement and wedding rings can look like and give you a very good idea of what’s out there in terms of choice.
 You might have already found a certain piece appealing but still have no idea what size you want your diamond to be, the color you prefer or even the types of metals for the wedding band you would want to see on your significant other’s finger.

 Take your time with this, and decide at your own pace what it is you want.
 Write down your preferences, and revisit them later, put them in order in terms of appeal or ask your significant other for some extra input.

-With that in mind, let’s get started!
+With that in mind, let’s get started.

 2. What should I know before getting a diamond ring?

 Diamonds hold a special place among precious stones.
 Its value and meaning make it a perfect symbol for strong relationships and serious commitment.

 The special significance of a diamond is what made it the traditional wedding ring stone.
 Its value depends entirely on its quality, which in itself can be judged through various aspects and little details.
 Before buying a diamond, here are some things you should know.